-At June 30, 2022, the College reported liabilities of \$110,444,486 and \$9,665 for its proportionate share of the SCRHITF and SCLTDITF net OPEB liabilities, respectively.
-The net OPEB liabilities were measured as of June 30, 2021, and the total OPEB liabilities used to calculate the net OPEB liabilities were determined by an actuarial valuation as of July 1, 2020 projected forward to June 30, 2021.
+At June 30, 2021, the College reported liabilities of \$97,822,413 and \$933 for its proportionate share of the SCRHITF and SCLTDITF net OPEB liabilities, respectively.
+The net OPEB liabilities were measured as of June 30, 2019, with update procedures being performed to roll forward the OPEB liabilities to June 30, 2020.
 The College's proportionate shares of the collective net OPEB liabilities and collective OPEB expense was determined using the College's payroll-related contributions over the measurement period.
-At June 30, 2021 (measurement date), the College's proportionate shares of the SCRHITF and SCLTDITF were .530392% and .304514%, which was the same as its proportionate shares of the net OPEB liabilities as of June 30, 2021, respectively, which was a decrease of .011517 and .003087, respectively from its proportionate shares as of June 30, 2020, which were .541909% and .307601%, respectively.
+At June 30, 2020, the College's proportionate shares of the SCRHITF and SCLTDITF were .541909% and .307601%, which was the same as its proportionate shares of the net OPEB liabilities as of June 30, 2020, respectively.